larsgw/citation.js/README.md

 ## <a id="more.docs" href="#more.docs">More Docs</a>

 Further explanation can be found [here](https://larsgw.github.io/citation.js/api/).
-The explanation of the jQuery plugin can be found there too.

 ## <a id="more.demo" href="#more.demo">Demo</a>